robin-wei/GSX_Elevate_Attack/README.md

 # Method

-	1. Kali has MSFC and works well, so we may use Kali as the control server of attack, to leverage samba vulnerability to establish the command and control tunnel.
+	1. Kali has MSFC and works well, so we decided to use Kali as the control server of attack, to leverage samba vulnerability to establish the command and control tunnel.
 	2. Coinforge will be the target controlled by Kali.

 # Story Line